netboxlabs/diode/tests/README.md

 Here's what you'll need to do in order to run these tests:
-- Start the Docker container for Diode Plugin and Nextbox
+- Start docker containers stack (diode and NetBox)
 - Check the users and their tokens
 - Configure the test settings
 - Run behave